 So when it came to selecting the right engine for Janus Motorcycles, we sought something with enough power to hit the highway for short stints (because that’s something we all have to do at some point) and to accelerate from a stoplight with a grin on your face.
 At the same time, we knew that we also wanted an engine that we and our customers could take full advantage of—not on the track, not with traffic enforcement hot on our trail, and not with a string of expensive repairs and maintenance.
 For a number of reasons, we were also looking for an engine that could be maintained using the tools in most people’s garage.
 What we wanted was the simplest, most reliable motorcycle engine in the world.

-Our first model, the Halcyon 50 was a liquid-cooled 2-stroke.
+Our first model, the Halcyon 50 was a liquid-cooled 2-stroke 50cc motorcycle.
 While it was a great little engine, it did have a surprising level of complexity.
 Radiator, water pump, thermostat, and all the necessary hoses, etc. all contributed to a bike that just wasn’t as simple or easy to maintain as it could be.
-Because of increased emissions regulations overt the past 40 years and the never ending quest for more horse power, most manufacturers either already use or are headed in the direction of liquid cooling and fuel injection.
+Because of increased emissions regulations over the past 40 years and the never-ending quest for more horsepower, most manufacturers either already use or are headed in the direction of liquid cooling and fuel injection.
 This technology reduces emissions, makes calibration (with the right equipment) relatively quick, and dramatically increases performance.
-However, a small engine is by its very nature highly fuel efficient and clean burning.
+However, a small engine is by its very nature highly fuel-efficient and clean-burning.
 For instance, our 250 engine was extremely close to passing EPA exhaust emissions testing without even having an exhaust catalyst in place.
-Our goal for a simple, appropriately powered engine did not require the additional horse power that water cooling allows, and the simple, traditional aesthetics of the air cooling fins was a perfect fit for our traditional model line.
-Add to that the simplicity of eliminating the radiator, water pump, and all the hoses that go along with liquid cooling, and it made perfect sense to go with an air cooled engine.
+Our goal for a simple, appropriately powered engine did not require the additional horsepower that water cooling allows, and the simple, traditional aesthetics of the air-cooling fins was a perfect fit for our traditional model line.
+Add to that the simplicity of eliminating the radiator, water pump, and all the hoses that go along with liquid cooling, and it made perfect sense to go with an air-cooled engine.

 Why not made in the US?